 The act imposes a duty on the employer to enter into negotiations with the employees at as early a stage as possible.
 The purpose of the negotiations is to limit the number of dismissals and to minimise the detrimental consequences thereof.
 However, the employer is under no obligation to reach a solution which results in a reduction of the number of dismissals.

 The above does not constitute legal counselling and Moalem Weitemeyer Bendtsen does not warrant the accuracy of the information.
-With the above text, Moalem Weitemeyer Bendtsen has not assumed responsibility of any kind as a consequence of a reader’s use of the above as a basis of decisions of considerations.
+With the above text, Moalem Weitemeyer Bendtsen has not assumed responsibility of any kind as a consequence of a reader’s use of the above.